ese-unibe-ch/ese2013-team5/README.md

 	2. Clone the forked repository to your local machine
 	3. Work on the project, add and commit the changes to your local repository
 	4. Push the changes online to your forked master branch
-	5. Make a pull request against the original ese2013-team5 repositorys master branch
+	5. Make a pull request against the original ese2013-team5 repositorys master branch (in the online interface via the green button)
 	6. Pull request should be merged only, if all team members have commented with +1 to give their vote, if this is the case the responsible for the pull request can merge the change into the projects master branch
 	7. Do the merging of pull request in the original repository via the web frontend, so nobody would have to fork the "real/original" repository and thus maybe make unintentional changes
 	8. For faster testing, it would be very handy if everybody could compile an actual .apk package that can be tested on a real device!